kghamilton89/love-in-the-fog-of-the-future/english/english-text.md

 Since your attempt at a crime was so obvious that the crime can be considered already committed, the Council of World Reason decided to put you, Jerry, and you, Doni, to death by removing air from under the dome.
 If you don't like this method of strangulation for some reason, you can choose another death for yourself.
 But you will die under the dome.
 Five minutes to think.

-Jhary and Doni exchanged happy glances.
+Jerry and Doni exchanged happy glances.
 They have achieved their goal.
 Now death was inevitable.

 Doni then took over the negotiations.